 The problem is that there are often many places that can satisfy the technical needs of an industry.
 This may be the case with respect to factor supplies (in the IT example, skilled engineers and inventors), as well as institutions.
 Some noted analysts of the Silicon Valley case (eg Saxenian, 1994) argue that it was Silicon Valley's institutions that caused it to capture the industry and that this generated the specialization it still enjoys today as the county with the highest per capita income in the world's wealthiest economy.
-But once again, we fall into the endogeneity hole: Boston and Phoenix were also early centers of semiconductor production, and it was not until much later that Silicon Valley's agglomeration forces to strengthen, the institutions are endogenously formed in place - they emerged after the start of the agglomeration process, as a part of the growth of the industry itself.10
+But once again, we fall into the endogeneity hole: Boston and Phoenix were also early centers of semiconductor production, and it was not until much later that Silicon Valley really pulled ahead of them.
+In this case, if it is institutions that caused Silicon Valley's agglomeration forces to strengthen, the institutions are endogenously formed in place - they emerged after the start of the agglomeration process, as a part of the growth of the industry itself.10